JamieVaughn/blog/src/content/draft/expressions_over_statements.md

 ## Everything is an expression

-An expression is any valid unit of code that resolves to a value.
+An expression is any line or block of code that resolves to a value.

-At its simplest terms, expressions are evaluated to produce a value.
-On the other hand, statements are executed to make something happen.
+At its most basic, expressions are evaluated to produce a value.
+Expressions are in contrast to statements, which are a line or block of code that that executes to make something happen but does not resolve to a value itself.
+In other words, it's a line or block of code that generates side effects.

 Here’s a general rule of thumb: If you can print it, or assign it to a variable, it’s an expression.
 If you can’t, it’s a statement.